VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 3. Add ui to orders/order descriptions +
 4. Add ui to employees +
 5. Add logic for accept/rollback hire/fire orders +
-6. Add ui to add files to orders
+6. Add ui to add files to orders +
+7. Add ui to add files to orders ..
-7. Add logic to move files from orders to employees when accepting order
+8. Add logic to move files from orders to employees when accepting order
+9. *** Add file viewer (images, pdf, docx)

 Features.
 Iteration 4: